 • Bad credit loans are designed for borrowers with less-than-perfect credit scores who need financial assistance.

-• They have higher interest rates but provide a helping hand in times of financial need.
+• They may have higher interest rates but provide a helping hand in times of financial need.

 • Borrowers must use bad credit loans responsibly and research the terms and conditions carefully before signing.